-Decoupling, as used in my 2009 and 2012-13 studies, is a regulatory mechanism that adjusts rates periodically to ensure that the amount a utility books as revenue for fixed cost recovery is no more and no less than the amount of revenue authorized by the regulator for that cost coverage.
-Some mechanisms use the revenue authorized in the utility's last general rate case; others adjust the revenue for specific cost changes or according to a formula, and still others convert the revenue into a per-customer account number, usually by rate schedule, rather than as a single dollar amount.
-The means of accomplishing decoupling do not affect how customers pay for energy utility services, enabling utilities to maintain volumetric rates without experiencing any negative revenue effects from its programs or conservation efforts that result independently from the utility's efforts.
-On some regular basis, the decoupling mechanism provides a rate adjustment to ensure that customers, in effect, receive refunds or pay surcharges based on whether the revenues the utility actually received from customers were greater or less than the revenues the regulator authorized.
-This difference can occur for many reasons, primary among which are weather, economic conditions, energy efficiency programs and incentives, and customer behavior that cause the use of electricity or natural gas to differ from amounts assumed in the ratemaking process.
+1 rates without experiencing any negative revenue effects from its programs or 2 conservation efforts that result independently from the utility's efforts.
+On some 3 regular basis, the decoupling mechanism provides a rate adjustment to ensure that 4 customers, in effect, receive refunds or pay surcharges based on whether the 5 revenues the utility actually received from customers were greater or less than the 6 revenues the regulator authorized.
+This difference can occur for many reasons, 7 primary among which are weather, economic conditions, energy efficiency 8 programs and incentives, and customer behavior that cause the use of electricity or 9 natural gas to differ from amounts assumed in the ratemaking process.

-10 O8.
+10 Q8.
 DO YOU STILL AGREE WITH THAT DEFINITION?

-12 A. Yes.
+11 A. Yes.
 Decoupling is, first and foremost, a true-up or reconciliation of rate case 12 assumptions for fixed cost revenues to actual fixed cost revenues.
 Fixed cost in this 13 sense does not mean the cost does not vary; it simply means that the cost does not 14 vary with how much energy a given customer uses from the utility at a single 15 moment (demand) or over some period of time (energy), typically a month or 16 billing period.